The

 captain.
 It survived happily at the club for ten years, dying on the day that

-Arsenal were given Spurs' place in the first division in 1919.
+Arsenal were given Spurs' place in the first

 1909 - Spurs win their first